 Section 1: Identify and Assess Risks - Inventory

-A good way to get started with this it to look at the information you gather from a new client.
+A good way to get started with this is to look at the information you gather from a new client.
 What data do you collect and where does it go?

 Section 2: Identify and Assess Risks - Minimize Use

-This continues to build on your Section 1 entries: For each data category you entered, decide whether your firm:
+This builds on your Section 1 entries.
+For each data category you entered, decide whether your firm:

 You might be surprised how much data you collect that you don’t need.
 Shed that data and the unnecessary risk it represents.